HallaSurvivor/Blog/_posts/2023-03-22-quick-model-cats-application.md

 There are many informal analogies between these two settings, morally mediated by the functor assigning to a topological space $X$ its "singular chain complex"
 $\text{Sing}_\bullet(X)$.
-Then homotopy in the topological setting becomes homotopy in the chain complex setting after applying this functor.
-But Quillen distilled the common techniques between these two settings into the axioms for a model category.
+Then homotopy in the topological setting becomes homotopy in the chain complex setting.
+Quillen made this analogy precise by distilling the common techniques between these two settings into the axioms for a model category.
 Now we know if we have a category $\mathcal{C}$ that admits a model structure, many of the techniques for working "up to homotopy" are immediately applicable to working with objects of